Amazon’s New Agentic AI for Sellers: What is it and How to Use it?

 • Ask for discount timing + coupon suggestions to avoid Day-181 fees

-• Request shipment plan to keep 20–30 days cover on hero ASINs
+• Request a shipment plan to keep 20–30 days of coverage on hero ASINs

 • Require stage-then-approve for all price changes and removals